dropbox/dropbox-sdk-js/examples/typescript/README.md

 2. Run `npm install` in the root of the repository
 3. `cd` into this directory
 4. Run `npm install`
-3. From this directory, start the development server with `npm start`
+3. From this directory, run the example you want e.g. `node node/basic.js`
-4. Point your browser to <http://0.0.0.0:8081/>